-"A true coach must discover each fencer's strengths, not impose a mechanical system, to unlock their true potential."
+Wang served as a volunteer assistant coach in 2014-15 and has been a full-time assistant since 2016.
+His philosophy is "A true coach must discover each fencer's strengths, not impose a mechanical system, to unlock their true potential."

-Coach Wang has been at Yale for three years now and works with foil as well as epee.
 Bringing his vast knowledge of training methods and fencing strategy to Yale, students regularly praise his attention to detail and tactical flexibility.
 When asked about coaching university students, Coach Wang said: "I know students are extremely busy with their studies so I encourage them to work hard and work smart.
 I aim for maximum efficiency in every exercise and want to challenge my students to grow in college, not just maintain their initial level.
 I've been around elite fencing my entire life and I firmly believe the Yale program can continue to grow to new heights."